One Product Store: A Guide to Dropshipping on Shopify

 Every entrepreneur is different.
 Some might be awesome at running a general store.
 But if you are more suited to running a streamlined, straightforward outfit, then you’ll probably appreciate setting up a one product business.
 It only takes one good idea for you to make it big.
 And without the distraction of building a store for multiple products and then managing and marketing those products, you can focus all of your attention and energy and resources into selling your one product better than anyone else.

 I don’t want it to sound too good to be true, because there are challenges that come with setting up a one product store.
-Unlike a general store, a one product business goes all in on a single item.
+Unlike an online general store, a one product business goes all in on a single item.
 And that is perhaps the gnarliest challenge of them all; how to find that one product that you want to sell.
 That seems like a good point for us to start for today’s video.
 There are five things to keep in mind when you go looking for a great dropshipping product: